ptolemybarnes/curriculum-vitae/README.md

 I first 'pushed' a website to production for a school geography project in 2001, but it wasn't until years later that I picked up Ruby and got hooked on the [Project Euler](https://projecteuler.net/) problems.
 Shortly after I decided to make the jump into the world of software development, finding a community and profession within which I feel at home.

 ### Employment
+**ThoughtWorks Spain** - Consultant Developer, (May '19 - Present)
+- [ThoughtWorks](https://www.thoughtworks.com/) is a global technology consultancy renowned as an early adopter of processes and practices now considered industry standard.
+I am part of a stack-agnostic team committed to agile, TDD, and pair programming.

-**Workshare** - Full Stack Developer, (June '18 - present)
+**Workshare** - Full Stack Developer, (June '18 - May'19)
 - [Workshare](https://www.workshare.com/) is a tool for managing the lifecycle of a legal transaction.
-I have been working across a microservices architecture, with React on the frontend.
+I worked across a microservices architecture, with React on the frontend.

 **OneMaths** - Full Stack Developer, (January '18 - April '18)
 - [OneMaths](https://onemaths.com) is an e-learning service for maths students.
 I consulted for this early-stage startup to help flesh out their feature-set.